saeed-sufi/beyhagh/README.md

 * Use JSON-LD to create structured data for your website.
 Structured data would add rich results of your website to the search result.

 * Google differentiates between the www and non-www version.
 When adding your website to Search Console, we recommend adding both http:// and https:// versions, as well as the www and non-www versions.

+* Setting the value of the rel attribute of a link to nofollow or ugc will tell Google that certain links on your site shouldn't be followed:
+  `<a href="http://www.example.com" rel="nofollow">Anchor text here</a>`